adhamu/zero/README.md

 ### Create a Token

 You'll need a GitHub Personal Access Token with `read:packages` permission.
-You can create on at [https://github.com/settings/tokens](https://github.com/settings/tokens).
+You can create one at [https://github.com/settings/tokens](https://github.com/settings/tokens).

 Once you have it, copy it to your clipboard as you'll never see it again and add it to your `.zshrc` or `.bash_profile`